The History Of The HEAR Scholarship

 While the origins of the HEAR Foundation lie far from Chicago (see below), its scholarship program started in 2009 based on the idea of supporting deserving young Chicagoans who have the ability, but not the financial means, to support a college education.
 Between 2009-2011, the Foundation tried various forms of scholarship support.
 In 2011, it initiated the current model: a $20,000 (renewable) scholarship in increments of $5,000/year for four years.

 The original class of 2011 consisted of just four scholars.
 Numbers grew slowly to begin with as awareness of both the scholarship program and the need for donations was developing.
 2014 marked the beginning of a continued, steady rise in scholarship numbers.
-By 2019, the Foundation awarded its 111th scholarship and committed over $2,000,000 to providing exemplary high school students in financial need with the means to a higher education.
+In May 2020, the Foundation awarded its 141st scholarship and committed over $2,800,000 to providing exemplary high school students in financial need with the means to a higher education.

 In 2012, the HEAR Foundation added another piece to the puzzle on the road to college success and introduced its Mentoring Program.
 The majority of HEAR scholars are first-generation college goers in their families and have no one to turn to for advice.
 Studies have shown that students who have access to a successful mentor have significantly higher college graduation rates; this is particularly true for low-income and first-generation students.
 In light of this, HEAR created a mentoring program to support HEAR Scholars during their adjustment to college.

 The HEAR Mentoring Program is based upon the Elements of Effective Practice for Mentoring, developed by MENTOR|The National Mentoring Partnership.
 To date, our college success rate (both in terms of graduation and annual progression) stands at 100%.
 Our scholars hold a cumulative average GPA of 3.5.

 Of our graduated scholars, many have gone on to (and in some cases completed) graduate school.
 Others are fully employed throughout Chicagoland and beyond.
 All have continued to be successful in their endeavors.
 It is the goal of the HEAR Foundation to continue this positive progression.

 Before We Were A Scholarship Provider